-As such, when you have upgraded your RAM, it can be worthwhile to check if it has actually been detected in its respective slot.
+As such, when upgrading your RAM, it can be worthwhile to check if it has been detected in its respective slot.

 2. Enable XMP (if Supported)

-XMP profiles are basically settings that boost the performance of the RAM modules.
-These are installed by the manufacturers themselves onto a small chip located on the RAM sticks.
+XMP profiles are settings that boost the performance of the RAM modules.
+The manufacturers install these onto a small chip on the RAM sticks.

 These profiles are added onto RAM sticks if RAM sticks are intended to be operated at higher than their base frequency.

-By default both the motherboard and the RAM modules DO NOT have the XMP mode enabled.
+By default, the motherboard and the RAM modules DO NOT have the XMP mode enabled.

 You have to enable the XMP profile mode manually through BIOS.

 It is not necessary for all RAM modules to have the XMP profile or for all the motherboards to support XMP.
-Therefore, you must check the specs of your RAM and your motherboard to check if XMP is supported.
+Therefore, you must check your RAM and motherboard’s specs to check if XMP is supported.

 3. Check if RAM is in Dual Channel Mode

-Another important aspect to make sure, if you have two or more RAM modules, is that it is working in Dual Channel mode.
+Another essential aspect of ensuring you have two or more RAM modules is that it works in Dual Channel mode.

-Dual Channel is a technology that doubles the amount of buses that the CPU can use to access the RAM.
-In doing so it allows for a faster transfer of data between the CPU and the memory.
+Dual Channel is a technology that doubles the number of buses that the CPU can use to access the RAM.
+Doing so allows for faster data transfer between the CPU and the memory.

 - Have TWO RAM sticks